INDIGENOUS TOURISM BC RESPONSE TO COVID-19

-Indigenous Tourism BC is in regular communication with Indigenous, federal, and provincial governments, Destinations BC, the provincial Tourism Emergency Response Committee, Regional Destination Management Organizations and other industry partners to monitor the situation, learn about the impacts of COVID-19 on the Indigenous tourism industry and ensure there is support as we move forward in these uncertain times.
+Indigenous Tourism BC is in regular communication with Indigenous, federal, and provincial governments, Destinations BC, the provincial Tourism Emergency Response Committee, Regional Destination Management Organizations and other industry partners to monitor the situation, to learn about the impacts of COVID-19 on the Indigenous tourism industry and to ensure there is support as we move forward in these uncertain times.

 CONNECTING WITH STAKEHOLDERS

 Our relationship with the Indigenous tourism businesses is crucial.
 We have been reaching out one-on-one, through phone calls and emails.
 Please connect with us if your Indigenous tourism businesses is being impacted by the COVID-19 pandemic.

 Indigenous Tourism BC is hosting a weekly call with Indigenous tourism businesses in BC to share ITBCs latest COVID-19 response and learn how this pandemic is affecting businesses directly.
 A recording of the call will be available soon.